NCEAS/metacat/docs/user/metacat/source/install.rst

 PostgreSQL Database
 ...................
-Metacat can be run with several SQL92-compliant database systems, but it has been most widely tested with PostgreSQL_.
+Metacat only can be run with PostgreSQL_.
 Instructions for installing and configuring PostgreSQL for use with Metacat are included in this section.

 To download and install PostgreSQL: